MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-dataflows-with-on-premises-data.md

 - Dataflows are only supported using enterprise gateways.
 Personal gateways won't be available for selection in the drop-down lists and settings screens.

-- Creating new data sources with a gateway in dataflows is only supported for people with *Admins* permissions. *Can use* and *Can use + share* permissions levels aren't currently supported.
+- Creating new data sources with a gateway in dataflows is only supported for people with *Admins* permissions.

+- Users with *Can Use* or *Can Use + Share* permissions should be able to leverage existing connections when creating dataflows.

 ## Troubleshooting